Hispanic Rhinoplasty Procedure

 A flat and broad nasal tip is another common characteristic of the Hispanic nose.
 This can cause the nasal tip to seem not projected enough.
 In many cases, a nose tip graft may be necessary to provide definition.
 Another way to refine the tip of the nose is by “shaving” down the lateral cartilages of the nose, if the nasal tip is characterized as broad but not flat.

 A flat nasal tip can sometimes cause the nostrils to appear overly wide.
 In order to correct this concern, Dr. Yoo frequently performs an alar wedge excision technique.
 This is performed by excising a wedge of skin from the base of each nostril.
 Then, the two edges of the excision are brought together in order to create smaller, more proportionate nostrils.
 This must be performed by a plastic surgeon experienced in the technique in order to ensure that the outcome does not appear pinched or tight.
 The goal of performing an alar wedge excision is to create harmony between the nasal tip and the nostrils.

-Hispanic rhinoplasty is one of the fastest growing procedures in southern California and Dr. Yoo is one of the foremost plastic surgeons performing this technique in Irvine, CA and the surrounding areas.
+Hispanic rhinoplasty is one of the fastest growing procedures in southern California and Dr. Yoo is one of the foremost plastic surgeons performing this technique in Orange County and Beverly Hills, CA and the surrounding areas.
 Contact his offices today to request a consultation, so he can go over in the detail the specifics of the individual case.